rapid7/insightconnect-workflows/workflows/Revoke_User_Session_with_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-In each Microsoft Teams step set the Team and Channel you would like to send messages to.
+In each Microsoft Teams step set the team and channel you would like to send messages to.

 ### Usage